List of Marvel Comics teams and organizations: Action Pack

-Action Pack is an organization appearing in American comic books published by Marvel Comics.

 Action Pack is Kentucky's sanctioned superhero team, and a part of the Fifty-State Initiative.
-Its known members are Vox, Prima Donna, and Frog-Man (who was briefly replaced by a Skrull).
+Its known members are Vox, Prima Donna, and Frog-Man.

 Agents of Wakanda

-The Agents of Wakanda are an organization appearing in American comic books published by Marvel Comics.

-When he was the chairman of the Avengers, Black Panther formed a support staff called the Agents of Wakanda, with Okoye as the field commander.
-Known members are American Eagle, Broo, Doctor Nemesis, Fat Cobra of the Immortal Weapons, Gorilla-Man, Ka-Zar and Zabu, Man-Wolf, Mockingbird, Roz Solomon, Ursa Major (who was revealed to be a double agent for Russia), and Wasp.
+The Agents of Wakanda are the support staff of Black Panther while he was chairman of the Avengers.
+Known members are American Eagle, Broo, Doctor Nemesis, Fat Cobra, Gorilla-Man, Ka-Zar, Zabu, Man-Wolf, Mockingbird, Roz Solomon, Ursa Major (who was revealed to be a double agent for Russia), and Wasp.

-Alpha Flight

-Alpha Flight is Canada's sanctioned superhero team.